-Fatigue, tiredness and sleep problems in pregnancy are very common, especially in the first trimester and then again towards full term.
-There are several reasons for this, which will be addressed in this article, and there will also be some tips to try and help.
+Fatigue, tiredness and sleep problems in pregnancy are very common, especially in the first trimester and then again towards full-term.
+There are several reasons for this which will be covered in this article and there will also be some tips to try and help.
 This review will also cover when you should seek help from your midwife or GP, and when tiredness may mean something more serious.

 At the beginning of pregnancy it is mainly the hormonal changes that make you feel more tired, possibly even making you feel exhausted.
 Your body is working very hard to support the growing baby by making the placenta, and your blood pressure and blood sugar tend to run lower than normal.
-The main way to help is to rest as much as possible: accept offers of help form family and friends.
-Being so tired can lead to low mood – so try to keep on top of your physical health by drinking plenty of water and eating a healthy diet.
+The main way to help is to rest as much as possible: accept offers of help from family and friends.
+And remember, being so tired can lead to low mood, so try to keep on top of your physical health by drinking plenty of water and eating a healthy diet.

 Although feeling tired is unpleasant, it is not harmful to you or your baby.
 Despite this, it can feel very difficult, especially in the early weeks of pregnancy when others are not aware you are pregnant.

-Towards full term, carrying the extra weight from the baby can be physically exhausting.
+Towards full-term, carrying the extra weight from the baby can be physically exhausting.
 Again, try and get as much rest as you can – this is sometimes more difficult as the shape and size of the bump can make sleeping difficult.
-Moreover, during the night you may be up at the loo more often!
+Moreover, during the night you may be up visiting the loo more often than usual!

 Not only can people feel more tired in pregnancy, it can also be more difficult to sleep.
 Even women who don’t suffer insomnia may experience bad dreams or nightmares, either about the baby or about labour.
+You might actually approach bedtime worrying about the lack of sleep you’ve had, which in itself might keep you awake.
 This is usually normal and talking it over with your partner or midwife can help.
-Your midwife or doctor may have relaxation tips or some breathing exercises that can be tried to help with stress and anxiety.
+Your midwife or doctor may be able to share relaxation tips or some breathing exercises that can be tried to help you reduce your stress and anxiety.

 Because of your bump, sleeping can be uncomfortable.
-Lying on your back after about 16 weeks can be uncomfortable and we recommend you do not lie on your back later in pregnancy because of the pressure your bump will put on important blood vessels; this can lead to light headedness and feelings of faintness.
+Lying on your back after about 16 weeks can be uncomfortable and we recommend you do not lie on your back after 20 weeks in pregnancy because of the pressure your bump will put on important blood vessels; this can lead to lightheadedness and feelings of faintness but also reduced blood supply to your baby.
 Often positioning pillows around your bump and in between your knees can help, and sleeping on your side is sometimes easier.
 Later, you might find that placing pillows around your back so that you are almost in a sitting position can be comfortable and can help with any heartburn symptom you may also have at this stage.

 Tips for tiredness

 When suffering from insomnia and sleep problems in pregnancy it is important to remember that it is not harmful to the baby, and so try not to let it get on top of you.
 Simple things like trying to nap during the day can help.
-We recommend cutting out caffeine in tea, coffee and fizzy drinks and practising good sleep hygiene.
-This refers to what you do in the hour before bed: try relaxing with a shower or a bath, cut out screen time (eg. TV/phone/laptop) and use relaxation techniques which you might learn at antenatal classes/antenatal yoga or Pilates.
+We recommend cutting out caffeine in tea, coffee and fizzy drinks and practicing good sleep hygiene.
+This refers to what you do in the hour before bed: try relaxing with a shower or a bath, cut out screen time (e.g. TV/phone/laptop) and use relaxation techniques which you might learn at antenatal classes/antenatal yoga or pilates.

 Low-level exercise can also help you feel less tired.
 It may sound counterintuitive but if you are tired in the day, try to fit in some activity such as a brisk walk or swimming which can often make you feel better.
 If your insomnia is really bothering you, be sure to discuss it with family, your midwife and doctor.